mmuratarat/mmuratarat.github.io/_pages/faq.md

 #### What are some limitations of deep learning?

+1. Deep learning usually requires large amounts of training data and a computational power.
+2. Deep neural networks are easily fooled.
+For example, researchers have now created an adversarial patch that makes an object invisible to YOLO v2.
+3. Successes of deep learning are purely empirical, deep learning algorithms have been criticized as uninterpretable “black-boxes”.
+4. Deep learning thus far has not been well integrated with prior knowledge.

 #### What is transfer learning ?

 A deep learning model trained on a specific task (a pre-trained model) can be reused for different problem in the same domain even if the amount of data is not that huge.